Skip to Main Content

 Greek seafood at this level tends to reward a particular kind of table: one that knows to order early, shares across multiple plates, and treats the fish selection as the centrepiece rather than an afterthought.
 The format is generous by design.
 Mezze, whole fish priced by weight, and a room structured around communal eating are conventions the cuisine carries from the Aegean into the Manhattan dining room without significant adjustment.
 That directness is the point.

 Readers accustomed to the tasting-menu format at places like Eleven Madison Park, Atomix, or Masa will find Avra operates on entirely different terms.
 There is no fixed sequence, no course architecture, no wine pairing scripted to the kitchen.
 The control sits with the diner, which is precisely what the Greek seafood format is built around.
-It is a more interactive model of eating, and it works leading for tables of three or more who are willing to over-order slightly and share.
+It is a more interactive model of eating, and it works well for tables of three or more who are willing to over-order slightly and share.

 New York in Context: Where Greek Seafood Fits the Broader Scene